Mycobee/kamabian/README.md

 - Firewall (UFW) configuration (both UDP and TCP ports)
 - Intrustion detection system (AIDE)

 ### How it works

 Ansible works by connecting to a remote system, and configuring it.
 An easy way to use this script is by installing ansible on your local machine, and pointing it at a cloud VM with a strong password.
 Other clever, automated solutions are possible, such as using github actions runners and/or terraform to trigger this script.

+### Scripts

+`./scripts/init` - Run this script after you create a VM with your public SSH key added to it for the root user.

 ## Usage